ivanhofer/typesafe-i18n/README.md

  - [Browser](https://github.com/ivanhofer/typesafe-i18n/tree/main/examples/browser) projects
  - [other frameworks](#other-frameworks) like VueJS, Angular and others ...

+### Browser Support

-> This library uses some functionality from the [`Intl` namespace](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Intl).
-If you want to support older browsers that don't include these functions, you would need to add a polyfill like https://formatjs.io/docs/polyfills/intl-pluralrules/
+The library should work in all **modern browsers**.
+It uses some functionality from the [`Intl` namespace](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+If you want to support older browsers that don't include these functions, you would need to include a polyfill like https://formatjs.io/docs/polyfills/intl-pluralrules/.

 ### General